WolfJack24/Moon-Phase-App/README.md

 # Moon-Phase-App

-A "simlpe" app to request a specific moon phase by date and other parameters to show how it looks
+A "simple" app to request a specific moon phase by date and other parameters to show how it looks

 > Warning: This is not close to finished!